Bonnet Switches

 There are occasionally vehicles where finding a good mounting location is simply not possible.

-Finally if you have an alarm I highly recommend that you test to see if your switch still works, if it doesn’t or is showing signs of wear then I recommend getting it looked at asap.
+If you have an alarm I highly recommend that you test to see if your switch still works, if it doesn’t or is showing signs of wear then I recommend getting it looked at asap.

 Leave a Reply